 ./tpcc.lua --pgsql-user=postgres --pgsql-db=sbtest --time=1800 --threads=56 --report-interval=1 --tables=10 --scale=100 --use_fk=0 --trx_level=RC --pgsql-password=****** --pgsql-port=6543 --db-driver=pgsql run > /var/lib/postgresql/Nando/P056t.txt

 After each sysbench-tpcc execution I cleared the OS cache with the following command:

 It is not like this will have made much of a difference.
 As discussed in our previous post shared_buffers was set with 75% of RAM, enough to fit all of the “hot data” in memory.

 Without further ado here are the results I obtained:

 When running sysbench-tpcc with only 56 concurrent clients the use of direct connections to PostgreSQL provided a throughput (TPS stands for transactions per second) 2.5 times higher than that obtained when using PgBouncer.
-The use of a connection pooler in this case was extremely detrimental to performance.
-At such small scale there were no gains obtained from a pool of connections, only overhead.
+The use of a connection pooler, in this case, was extremely detrimental to performance.
+At such a small scale there were no gains obtained from a pool of connections, only overhead.